Guidelines

 The Final

-The Grand Final will be held on Saturday 18 March 2023 at AKS Lytham, Lancashire, FY8 1DT.
-The four finalists will be invited, alongside their friends, family and teachers, to deliver their presentations in front of a friendly and enthusiastic audience and our guest judge, Dr Mai Musié.
+The Grand Final will be held on Saturday 27 April 2024 at AKS Lytham, Lancashire, FY8 1DT, as part of our Ancient Worlds Day.
+The four finalists will be invited, alongside their friends, family and teachers, to deliver their presentations in front of a friendly and enthusiastic audience and our judge and LSA CA President, Professor Michael Scott.
 Travel bursaries are available to cover reasonable transport costs.

 The Prizes

-1st Prize £200 The LSA CA Champion Award and The LSA CA Laurel Trophy for Schools
+1st Prize £200 The LSA CA Champion Award and Laurel Trophy for Schools

 2nd Prize £100